elotroalex/cahier-anf/_texts/translation.md

 - {:.pr.i} Sun, Sun Angel, Curly Sun Angel.
 - {:.pr.i} For a leap beyond the green and soft swim of the waters of abjection!
-- {:.pr.i} But I went to the wrong sorcerer.
+- {:.pr.i} But I went to the wrong witch doctor.
 On this exorcised land, adrift of its precious evil intention, that screaming voice, slowly hoarsening, vainly, vainly hoarsening, and there are  only the droppings accumulated from our lies that do not respond!

 - {:.pr} What madness the marvelous entrechat I dreamed of above the baseness!
 - {:.pr} Oh my, the whites are great warriors